ajagadi1/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/loitering-detection/docs/user-guide/how-to-deploy-with-edge-orchestrator.md

 1. Click **Next** to view the Review page.

-1. Verify if the deployment details are correct and click **Deploy**.
+1. Verify that the deployment details are correct and click **Deploy**.

 After a few minutes, the deployment will start and will take about 5 minutes to complete.

-In the Edge Orchestrator Web UI, you can track the application installation through the [View Deployment Details](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/package_software/deployment_details.html#view-deployment-details>) view.
+In the Edge Orchestrator Web UI, you can track the application installation through the [View Deployment Details](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/package_software/deployment_details.html#view-deployment-details>) page.

 The **Loitering Detection** Sample Application is fully deployed when the applications become green and the status is shown as _Running_.